-Best Toys For Infants 0-3 Months: Developmental Toys For Babies
+Best Toys For 3 Months: Developmental Toys For Babies

 3 month old babies are just beginning to find their hands and play with toys.
 It’s a fun stage where most any object can be a source of immense fascination.
 The best toys for 3 month old babies range from hand-held objects that they can stuff in their mouths to more complex entertainment systems that hang over their heads or allow them to bounce their legs.
 All of these can serve as great developmental toys for infants.

-If you’re searching for the best baby toys for infants birth to 3 months I always say that there is no better source than the babies themselves!
+If you’re searching for the best baby toys for 3 month old babies I always say that there is no better source than the babies themselves!

 (Note: This post contains affiliate links which means if you purchase a product through one of my links I make a commission on your purchase – at no additional expense to you!
 Read my full disclosure here.)

 I’m a mom of two and my second daughter is just nearing the end of her third month.
 The best baby toys listed below are the ones that my girls enjoyed most thoroughly and happily as 3 month old babies.
 I’m sure there are many more baby toys out there – and some of them may be fantastic developmental toys for infants or complex entertainment choices, but these are the toys that I know from first-hand experience that my daughters have enjoyed at this age.